ibm-cloud-docs/account/catalog-vsipower-tutorial.md

 {: step}

 1. From the Version list table, click the row that contains your virtual server image.
 1. Review your version details from the Review the version details section.
-There are no actions that you need to take.
-When you are ready to move on, click **Next**.
+After you review your version details, click **Next**.

 ## Configure the deployment details
 {: #catalog-vsipower-cfg-deployment}